ConwayC1987/Portfolio-2/README.md

 - The code to center the buttons is from w3schools.
 - The code to make the timer flash is from http://jsfiddle.net/Dzk2h/2/
 - The code for the modal pop up is from w3schools.
+- Lots of little bits of code from w3schools for styling and how to do stuff.

+## Images used
+- Image on the first page was taken from
+- Image on the second page was taken from
+- All the images for the questions were taken from https://www.wikipedia.org/